Everything Coming To Netflix, Disney Plus, HBO Max, Hulu And Prime This Week

 MORE FROM THE WEB

-On Thursday, new additions include fresh seasons of Netflix’s French series Call My Agent! and HBO Max’s Italian drama Gomorrah, while Friday is the busiest day of the week with many highlights dropping that day.
-Netflix delivers season 2 of animated show Jurassic World: Camp Cretaceous along with Priyanka Chopra movie The White Tiger.
-Elsewhere, a new episode of Marvel’s WandaVision arrives on Disney Plus, while Amazon debuts Anna Paquin comedy series Flack.
+On Thursday, Netflix shares Indonesian family comedy June & Kopi, while Friday brings a load of great stuff to Disney Plus.
+There are all four seasons of 90s cult favorite Dinosaurs, 2013 animated movie Epic, Selena Gomez flick Ramona and Beezus and the latest episode of Marvel’s WandaVision, which promises to deepen the mystery of the mind-bending MCU series.

-Over the weekend, then, South Korean show Love (ft.
-Marriage and Divorce) drops on Netflix as HBO Max adds horror Don’t Let Go and cult favorite TV series Person of Interest.
-Last but not least, the former platform has a special episode of Euphoria on Sunday the 24th.
+The same day, The Little Things releases on HBO Max and in theaters.
+The neo-noir crime thriller stars Denzel Washington, Rami Malek and Jared Leto.
+Meanwhile, Prime adds fantasy flick Mortal and Bella Thorne comedy Chick Fight, and Hulu delivers both seasons of Canadian sitcom Jann.
+Last but not least, faith-based film Fatima drops on Netflix on January 31st.

-Tell us, though, what will you be catching on Netflix, Disney Plus and the rest this week?
-Sound off down below.
+Tell us, though, what do you plan on catching this week across the various streaming services?
+Let us know down below.

 Comments